CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 95% accurate means someone who is familiar with your penmanship, or yourself in 6 months, can read 95% of the words.
 You might add “uses the appropriate abbreviation for your chosen level,” but that is still a far cry from perfection.

+On the opposite side, if your notes are poor at slow speeds, then they will be even worse at high speed.
+When you copying or taking from slow dictation, aim for perfect shapes.
+Do a variety of penmanship drills.

 This course says to use speeds at which you expect a stated accuracy.
 Use your best guess.
 Your accuracy will change with the difficulty and length of a passage, and your practice with it.

 Progression milestones are 4 passages out of 5.
-Do not let the occassional difficult passage hold you back.
+Do not let the occasional difficult passage hold you back.

 Your accuracy at lower speeds will increase as you increase your barely-readable speed.